simon-ritchie/apysc/docstring_markdowns/apysc/_type/number_value_interface.md

 **[Returns]**

 - `converted_val`: *
   - Converted value.
-If int is specified, then this will be Int. float is specified, then Number.
-Other type will be returned directly (not to be converted).
+If an int is specified, this interface converts it to an Int.
+Similarly, if a float is specified, this interface converts it to a Number value.
+This interface returns the other type directly (not to be converted).

 ### `_make_snapshot` method docstring